 Capitalism works much better in some markets than in others.
-It is most effectiv is most effective in sectors with high frequency of purchase, low switching cost, straightforward products and clear pricing.
+It is most effective in sectors with high frequency of purchase, low switching cost, straightforward products and clear pricing.
 These conditions enable customers to exert leverage, develop good knowledge of alternatives and switch when they find better value.